abhinav/git-spice/doc/src/index.md

 git-spice is a tool for stacking Git branches.
-It lets you manage and navigate stacks of branches, conveniently modify and rebase them, and create GitHub Pull Requests from them.
+It lets you manage and navigate stacks of branches, conveniently modify and rebase them, and create
+:simple-github: *GitHub Pull Requests* or
+:simple-gitlab: *GitLab Merge Requests* (<!-- gs:version unreleased -->)
+ from them.

 It works with Git instead of trying to replace Git.
 Introduce it in small places in your existing workflow